 Dedicated web hosting suits websites with a lot of traffic that simply can’t share the same server with other websites.
 However, a dedicated web hosting usually lacks the ability to quickly scale a server.
 In addition, your development team should always monitor the physical state of your equipment (such as RAID drivers) not to lose important data, which may be killing for your product.
 But if you have a small project aimed at a select audience, this option isn’t for you.

 Managed web hosting is similar to dedicated hosting.
 With managed web hosting, a client can rent a physical server in a hosting company’s data center.
 But the client isn’t responsible for maintaining the computer as the hosting company manages it.

 Managed hosting doesn’t give customers full control over the server, however, as the hosting company is responsible for basic settings.
 This is how the service provider can guarantee the quality of their hosting service.
 Clients can manage their data via File Transfer Protocol (FTP) or other remote management tools.

 Managed web hosting is usually used for sites built with WordPress.
 Bluehost, FatCow, and iPage are some of the best examples of managed hosting.

 This is the most expensive type of web hosting.
 With colocation hosting, website owners don’t share or rent computers.
-They locate their own servers in a hosting company’s data center, which means that they have full control over settings, updates, software, data storage, and so on.
+They choose hosting companies' data centers as server locations, which means that website owners have full control over settings, updates, software, data storage, and so on.